Posted by Michael Finkelstein | October 11th, 2014

 Maybe your kick-boxing class instructor believes in the benefits of exercise for the sake of exercise and tries to convince you to extend your gym membership for the typical reasons — lowering cholesterol, increasing heart rate, lowering blood pressure, and so on.
 Certainly you are not alone.
 We’ve been sold on exercise since the first consumer treadmill was released in the late 1960s, less than 50 years ago.
 Here’s a question to consider: What were people doing before that?

 Yes, cardiac disease was rampant, but then again, it still is.
+But there’s a recommended exercise for a person who has a cardiac disease.
+You can click the website, https://aedadvantage.ca/, and know the proper way to work out.
 The advent of treadmills didn’t conquer the grim reaper.
 It just launched the obsessive, neurotic focus on fitness as a commercial enterprise.
 And, it is my experience, in speaking to thousands of people over the years, that what motivates them more than their fear of disease is the flab hanging over their belt.
 When the physical body is our sole or primary focus, everything from kickboxing to dance to yoga can end up becoming variants on the same theme.
 Somewhere along the way, for most, looking good has become the objective, instead of being well.

 Clearly we need to remain active.
 If it is not a productive activity per se, it is still beneficial to engage our minds in something challenging and creative.Ultimately, we need to combine movement with the purpose of creating something useful, beyond ourselves, such as working with friends and neighbors to build a community garden.
 Without the link of these different aspects of our beings, we develop asymmetries, like a body builder who only works his flexor muscles.
 Not only is that approach dysfunctional, but it is often boring and quite possibly a waste of time.
 Certainly, it is a misinterpretation of the advice to stay active.